aavegotchi/aavegotchi-wiki/posts/en/milestones.md

 ## [Aavegotchi postpones Mainnet Launch](https://aavegotchi.substack.com/p/aavegotchi-community-update-19)
 * Mainnet launch on 4 January 2021 has been postponed due to extreme network congestion :(
-* The community voted and made the decision to launch on Matic Network at a later date
+* The community voted and made the decision to launch on Polygon at a later date
 * Aagent missions have finally concluded!
 * Aavegotchi Shop Wearables revealed!
 Head over [here](/wearables) to see them
 * Aavegotchi looking for Aambassadors!